-A surrogate key in Teradata is used to map the natural keys of source systems to a unique key, usually an integer value.
+A surrogate key in Teradata maps the natural keys of source systems to a unique key, usually an integer value.

 Usually, one or more natural key columns are mapped to a surrogate key worthy of an INTEGER.
 Often a consecutive number is generated.

 We can use the ROW_NUMBER() function for a surrogate key in Teradata or an IDENTITY column.
-Click here for the article about identity columns:
+Click below for the article about identity columns:

-An IDENTITY column’s advantage is that a new surrogate key is generated by the system as soon as a row is inserted into the key table.
+An IDENTITY column’s advantage is that the system generates a new surrogate key when a row is inserted into the key table.

-However, it is important to define the IDENTITY column so that no duplicates are created.
+However, it is essential to define the IDENTITY column to create no duplicates.

-For this, the IDENTITY column must be defined with GENERATED ALWAYS and NO CYCLE.
+We must define the IDENTITY column with GENERATED ALWAYS and NO CYCLE.

 GENERATED always prevents the surrogate key column from being updated.
-NO CYCLE prevents the reuse of values.
-If the highest possible number for an integer data type is reached, no new surrogate keys can be generated, and an error is reported.
+NO CYCLE precludes the reuse of values.
+If the highest possible number for an integer data type is reached, Teradata can generate no new surrogate keys, and an error is reported.

 Detailed information about IDENTITY columns is available in table DBC.IdCol